 The past couple of years has also seen Kylie as a guest on television shows such as” The Great South East”, “Connected TV”, and “Colour in your Life”.
 In 2015 she was contacted by Luciano Benetton to be part of the “Imago Mundi: Looking down under” Book and international exhibition.
-Other publications she has featured in are Amazing Australian Artists (2014) and Artist Palette Magazine (2014) and R&B Home Magazine (2005)
+Other publications she has featured in are Amazing Australian Artists (2014 & 2015) and Artist Palette Magazine (2014) and R&B Home Magazine (2005)

-And finally, Kylie is a huge supporter of Charities such as Ronald McDonald House, Butterfly Babies, Queensland Eye Institute and Felicity’s Wish and helped to raise well over $25000 through donation of her artworks.
+And finally, Kylie is a huge supporter of Charities such as Ronald McDonald House, Butterfly Babies, Queensland Eye Institute and Royal Women’s Hospital and helped to raise well over $35000 through donation of her artworks.

-Kylie has a Studio Gallery at Home Studio, North Brisbane (By Appointment Only)
+Kylie now has a Studio Gallery at Home in North Brisbane (By Appointment Only)